 Posted by Willy Franzen on October 5, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 As we grow up and start looking for our first jobs, we often fail to realize how easy we had it.
 Although good grades and getting into college are important, almost all seniors and new grads who are looking for an entry level job never had to worry about survival.
 It was a given.
 I’m sure that there are some of you reading who had very different experiences, but most of you are now facing the most distressing times of your lives – entering the real world.
 It’s easy to forget that there are millions of children in the world who live each day trying to survive.
 Save the Children is an international non-profit organization that focuses almost entirely on making the lives of children across the world better.
 They do so with a focus on 7 main areas: Economic Opportunities, Education, Emergencies, Protection, Health, Hunger and Malnutrition, and U.S. Literacy and Nutrition.
 Save the Children has spent the last 70 years fighting poverty’s effects on children through their unique self-help approach, and they’re not stopping any time soon.